broadinstitute/palantir-workflows/BenchmarkVCFs/SimpleBenchmark_README.md

 (e.g. `A>C`, `A>G`, etc.).
 For convenience, the column `Substitution_Type` labels the variant class as `Ti` or `Tv` depending on if the substitution is a transition or transversion accordingly, so users can readily group and process their own statistics per class.
 * `ROCStats` - This file is the ROC outputs by `vcfeval`, relative to the whole genome.
 A `score_field` column records the user input score label for the given row.

-We follow the same convention as RTG when computing Precision / Recall statistics, namely we use:
+The convention as advised by RTG when computing Precision / Recall statistics is:

 $$ Prec = \frac{TP_{call}}{(TP_{call} + FP)}, $$